Profession: Language/translation consultant.

 A guy wakes up and realizes he has forgotten almost everything because of ransomware.
 He is desperate to take back his memory at all cost.

-(This story received a prize of the fifth Nikkei Hoshi Awards.)
+(Received a merit prize of the fifth Nikkei Hoshi Awards.)

 A group of monks fly off to a far-away planet.
 Their goal is to see the Great Buddha – or to destroy it.

 (Received the ninth Sogen SF Short Story Award. )

 A bunch of school kids navigate back home through an eerie abandoned town.
 There are rules to follow, and creatures to fight with.

 A scientist invents a clever and cruel method to contain the AI takeover of a biological AI by transferring its consciousness to a diver/shrine maiden.